0

 Clearing build up of organic material

-If you run a very high light tank with fast growth rates or high bio-load, which usually means higher amounts of detritus being produced in an environment where algae is easily triggered, doing light substrate surface vacuuming every week as part of the water change schedule is important.
+If you are running a very high light tank with fast growth rates or high bio-loading, which usually means higher levels of detritus being produced in an environment where algae are easily triggered, it is important to vacuum the surface of the light substrate every week as part of the water change schedule.
 We call this Water Change the 2Hr Way.
-For slower growing tanks with low bio-load this can be done less frequently; once every 2 or 3 weeks or so.
+For slower growing tanks with low bio-loads, this can be done less frequently, perhaps once every 2 or 3 weeks.

 Enriching substrate with root tabs/aquasoil